Rekordbox 7 is out! A shameless cash grab

 A great example is Adobe with Photoshop.

-(okay, I have to admit the generative AI features are pretty cool, but other than that, what has changed over the last 10 years in Photoshop?)
+(okay, I have to admit the generative AI features are pretty cool, but other than that, what has really changed over the last 10 years in Photoshop?)

 But with a subscription model, that need is totally gone.